-- How are workers encouraged to learn in your organisation as a whole? - How much time, each year, do workers spend on learning and development? - How much of that time is paid time and how much is in their own time? - Do people who need care and support notice when workers have had specific training? - How is learning and development shared with the wider team?
+- How are workers encouraged to learn in your organisation as a whole? - How much time, each year, do workers spend on learning and development? - How much of that time is paid time and how much is in their own time? - Do people supported notice when workers have had specific training? - How is learning and development shared with the wider team?